Moving to Argentina

 Argentina provides an opportunity for remote workers and digital nomads through this new visa category.
 The initial-period is granted for six-months, and can potentially be extended for another six-months.

-💡 The introduction of the remote work and digital nomad visa for Argentina is still untested waters (2022)
+💡 The introduction of the remote work and digital nomad visa for Argentina is still untested waters (as of early 2023)

 Quality of Life